robertpazdzior/MSK-ProtCore/Designs/Repairs/Opentrons_P300M_Gen2_Carriage/README.md

 # Opentrons P300M Gen2 Replacement Carriage

-Repaired a broken Opentrons pipette by replacing a broken carraige.
+Repaired an Opentrons pipette by replacing a broken carraige.

 Files and additional docs available on Printables: